cybertraining-dsc/su21-reu-372/project/index.md

 Write it using pythons `request`.
 You will get point deductions if you check-in data sets that are large and do not use the download function.

-this tutorial will preform topic modeling in Hashimoto and thyroiditys data specifically Tyroiditis data.csv and Hashimoto data.csv found in silo breaker software.
-From this sample data we are going to used some functions from libraries like pandas, re, WordCloud, gensim., etc. all the libraries used can be found in the requiremts.
+this tutorial will perform topic modeling in Hashimoto and thyroiditis data specifically Thyroiditis data.csv and Hashimoto data.csv found in silo breaker software.
+From this sample data we are going to use some functions from libraries like pandas, re, WordCloud, gensim., etc. all the libraries used can be found in the requirements.

 **Definition of Data Set**

 we are going to used df_hsmto to define our data set with a name.

-pd.read_csv() fuction from pandas library help us to identify the path where the data is stored in the computer in this case the path used was ("C:/Users/sheim/OneDrive/Desktop/AI Research/Hashimoto data.csv")
+pd.read_csv() is a function from pandas library help us to identify the path where the data is stored in the computer in this case the path used was ("C:/Users/sheim/OneDrive/Desktop/AI Research/Hashimoto data.csv")

 **Read Inside of Data**